okdarnoc/EAA-Scrapper/README.md

 ```

 ## Key techniques
-1. Submit multipart/form-data
+1. Submitting multipart/form-data
-2. Notice that the site uses pre-negotiated values for form requests
+2. Bypassing session authentication - the example site uses pre-negotiated values for form requests
-3. Use generators instead of pre-computed list to obtain all possible input
+3. Using generators instead of pre-computed list to obtain all possible input
-4. Insert valid records into MongoDB using pipelines
+4. Inserting valid records into MongoDB using pipelines

 ## Explanation
 This scraper scrapes from [Estate Agents Authority](http://www.eaa.org.hk/en-us/licence-search) to look for real estate agents in Hong Kong.

 ![licence-search-empty](Images/empty-form.png)

-After inputting a valid licence number, you get the result.
+In the normal manual way, you get the result by inputting a valid licence number in the form.

 ![licence-search-result](Images/result.png)